 Always I carried a book with me both because I adored reading while eating and so that I could avoid any sad glances at Lonely Little Loser Girl (as if anyone even noticed mousy me anyway).

-How marvelous to sit alone, to spend my so-vital daily quiet time this way.
-To watch whole groups of people and wonder what sorts of lives they lead.
-To meditate and pray and number my blessings and to relish not having anyone pull at me, whisking me away to distraction.
+How marvelous to sit by myself, to spend my so-vital daily quiet time this way.
+To meditate, pray and number my blessings and to relish not having anyone pull at me, whisking me away to distraction.
 To lazily scribble lists of things to do and then tuck those lists safely away for their appropriate time.

-There's freedom in being happy to visit places alone.
-If Tom is working or just prefers to stay home after working all week, I can still go over to the river or the movies alone-but-not-alone.
+If Tom is working or just prefers to stay home after working all week, I can still drive to the river or the movies alone-but-not-alone.
 I can grab my purse and a book and hop into the car smiling, feeling grateful that I didn't (like in the old days) nag Tom or throw a fit just because we wanted to do different things.

-For again, technically, I never walk or drive anyplace alone.
 There is a Friend who sticks closer than a brother and what a glorious day it was when He became more real to me than any friend or husband, even.
-Especially more real than anyone sitting cluelessly nearby, believing I stepped between the doors alone.
+Especially more real than anyone sitting cluelessly nearby, believing I stepped between the doors by myself.

 Tuesday, June 26, 2007

 I am not a huge fan of summer.